jduimovich/run-local-hac/README.md

 You also need `oc`, `kubectl`, and `node.js` installed

 You need to be connected to RH VPN.
-You also need these in your hosts file.
+You also need these in your `/etc/hosts` file.
 Note, if you are connecting to a VM or other non-local machine, you can simply point this to the machine IP
 ```
 127.0.0.1   prod.foo.redhat.com
 127.0.0.1   stage.foo.redhat.com